jasonrundell/jasonrundell/README.md

 Hey 👋

 I'm a developer who loves learning and using the latest in front end web development.
-My skill set includes experience with React, Gatsby, AEM, Contentful, WordPress, Git, Gulp, Grunt, Parcel, PHP, MySQL, SASS, CSS, HTML, JavaScript, and Amazon Web Services.
+My skill set includes experience with Docker, React, NextJS, Gatsby, Contentful, PHP, MySQL, SASS, CSS, HTML, JavaScript, and Amazon Web Services.

-My love of building web experiences started in my high school’s library in 1997 with GeoCities and it’s been rewarding ever since!
-As you can imagine, with over 20 years of love for the web, I have been a part of a wide variety of web projects: from iframes, to Flash, WordPress multisites, jQuery Mobile, custom CMS applications, a Facebook contest platform, React design systems, and now JAMstack with Gatsby and headless CMSs.
-Whatever the latest trend is, I’m either deeply involved or experimenting with it in my spare time.
-My skills and experiences are deep, wide-ranging, and I am always seeking new best practices and methodologies.
-I embrace change, crave challenge, and love technology!
+My passion for creating web experiences began in my high school's library back in 1997 when I discovered GeoCities.
+Since then, I've been fortunate to work on a diverse range of projects spanning multiple technologies, including iframes, Flash, WordPress multisites, jQuery Mobile, custom CMS applications, a Facebook contest platform, React design systems, Jamstack architecture, and most recently, exploration of the possibilities and limitations of AI and genrative art.
+I am constantly exploring new trends and experimenting with emerging technologies in my spare time to expand my skills and knowledge.
+As a lifelong learner, I embrace change, seek out challenges, and thrive on the fast-paced nature of the tech industry.

 - 🔭 I’m currently working on the next iteration of my personal website and [Dropship](https://github.com/jasonrundell/dropship)
 - 🌱 I’m currently full-time at [Canadian Mortgages Inc](https://canadianmortgagesinc.ca/) as a Full Stack Developer!